An Italian Christmas Eve fish recipe: pesce spada alla ghiotta from Sicily.

 -

-Heat the rest of the olive oil in a large skillet, add and brown the onion.
+Heat the remaining olive oil in a large skillet, add and brown the onion.

 -

-Add celery, olives and capers and sauté a few minutes.
+Add the celery, olives, and capers and, sauté for a few minutes.

 -

-Add tomato and fillets, reduce to low heat, cover, and cook 5 minutes.
-If needed add a little water.
+Add the tomatoes and swordfish fillets, reduce to low heat, cover, and cook for 5 minutes.
+If needed, add a little water.

 -